 - Changing positions during labor.
 Walking, kneeling, or sitting on a big rubber ball (birth ball) are good options.
 The position that feels best may change as you move through labor.

 - Focused breathing techniques.
 Breathing in a rhythm can distract you from pain and relax your muscles and your mind.
-Childbirth education classes will teach you different methods of focused breathing.
+Childbirth education classes can teach you different methods of focused breathing.

-Other techniques that don't use medicine to control pain include:
+Other techniques that don't use medicine to control pain include hypnosis and acupuncture.

 Your options for pain relief with medicine may include:

 - I.V. medicines.
 Examples include fentanyl and hydroxyzine.
-These medicines are used to reduce anxiety and partially relieve pain.
-An opioid is less likely than epidural anesthesia to lead to an assisted (forceps or vacuum) delivery.footnote 4 But an opioid is usually not used when you are close to delivery, because it can affect a newborn's breathing.
+These medicines are used to help reduce anxiety and partially relieve pain.
+But they aren't usually used when you are close to delivery, because they can affect a newborn's breathing.

 - Spinal and epidural pain relief.
-This is a shot (spinal) or an ongoing supply (epidural) of pain medicine into the epidural space around the spinal cord.
-This partially or fully numbs the lower body.
+This is a shot (spinal) or an ongoing supply (epidural) of pain medicine near the spinal cord.
+It partially or fully numbs the belly and lower body.

 Types of Delivery

-A cesarean section is the delivery of a baby through a cut (incision) in the mother's belly and uterus.
-It is often called a C-section.
-In most cases, a woman can be awake during the birth and be with her newborn soon afterward.
+Cesarean section (C-section) is the delivery of a baby through a cut (incision) in your belly and uterus.
+In most cases, you can be awake during the birth and be with your newborn soon afterward.
 It can take 4 to 6 weeks to recover completely from the surgery.